qxxxb/ctf/2021/def_con_finals/README.md

   even consider that a 2 byte payload was possible, but they did it with a single syscall 👏

-- I almost forgot to mention it, but we also got first blood on both stages of `ooows-hyper-o`, thanks to setuid0!
+- I almost forgot to mention it, but we also got first blood on the first stage of `ooows-hyper-o`, thanks to setuid0!
 In total, we managed to get first blood on 4 challenges.